Matt Ryan Player Prop Bets for NFL Week 12 | Atlanta vs. Jacksonville 11/28/2021

 - In one matchup against the Jaguars, Ryan threw for 384 passing yards, 130.5 yards higher than his over/under in Sunday's game.

-- Ryan threw a touchdown pass in that outing against the Jaguars.
+- Ryan threw a touchdown pass in that contest against the Jaguars.

 - Note: Ryan's stats vs. Jaguars date back to 2016.

-- The 264.9 yards per game the Jaguars are allowing through the air makes them the NFL's 20th-ranked pass defense.
+- This week Ryan will face the NFL's 20th-ranked pass defense (264.9 yards allowed per game).

-- With 13 passing TDs conceded this season, the Jaguars defense is ranked third in the league.
+- With 13 passing TDs conceded this year, the Jaguars defense is ranked third in the league.

 Recent Performances

-- In last week's outing against the Patriots, Ryan racked up 153 yards while completing 67.9% of his passes with two interceptions.
+- In last week's outing against the Patriots, Ryan had 153 yards while completing 67.9% of his passes with two interceptions.

-- He's also contributed on the ground, with eight rushing yards (2.7 ypg) on five carries with one rushing touchdown.
+- He also has eight rushing yards on five carries (plus one rushing touchdown), averaging 2.7 yards per game on the ground.

 Ryan's Atlanta Teammates